 Included below is an explanation of the data you are viewing when you select a provider from our Find-A-Provider feature.

 Specialty: The specialty is the area of medicine in which the provider practices.
-Examples of specialty include pediatrics, gastroenterology and OB/GYN.
-The provider includes his/herspecialty on the application.
-The MSFC credentialing process includes calling all of the schools and hospitals where the provider has been trained to make sure that the provider has enough training in this area of medicine before allowing the provider to join the network.
+Examples of specialty include pediatrics, gastroenterology, and OB/GYN.
+The provider includes his/her specialty on the application.
+The MFC credentialing process includes calling all of the schools and hospitals where the provider has been trained to make sure that the provider has enough training in this area of medicine before allowing the provider to join the network.
 Specialty information is reviewed every three years during the recredentialing process.
 In addition, on a quarterly basis, the provider receives information MedStar Family Choice has on file and the provider is asked to send in any updated information.
 Before changes to a specialty are made, additional documentation regarding the training the provider has received would need to be received and validated.

 Medical School and Residency: The medical school and residency are reported by the provider during the credentialing process.
-However, this information is validated through our credentialing process to make sure all training and education is accurate.
+However, this information is validated through our credentialing process to ensure the accuracy all training and education is accurate.
 We contract with an outside organization that specializes in verifying all of this information.

 Board Certification: The Board Certification will tell you if the provider has additional training or expertise in a certain area of specialty.
 You can obtain additional and updated information regarding a provider's Board Certification by going directly to the American Board of Medical Specialties at www.ABMS.org.
 Or you may call 1-866-ASK-ABMS (275- 2267).
 This information is also verified during the recredentialing process every three years.

 Hospital Accreditation: For hospitals, there will be information regarding the status of the hospital accreditation.
-There are specific organization that credential hospitals.
+There are specific organizations that credential hospitals.
 The status of the hospital's accreditation and the accrediting body can be found on the website.
 We obtain copies of the hospital's accreditation certificate to validate the status.
-Hospitals are recredentials=ed every three years.
+Hospitals are recredentialed every three years.

 Hospital Affiliation: The hospital affiliations section lets you know what participating hospitals the provider is credentialed to use.
 The provider must apply to a hospital that he/she wishes to send his patients to.
 The hospital also credentials the providers to ensure that the providers are properly trained.
 The hospital privileges are reported to us by the provider when he/she joins our network and he/she is responsible for sending us changes.
 Hospital privileges are verified through the recredentialing process every three years.

 Hospital Quality Data: You can view data on hospital quality data by going to the following Quality Check® site, http://www.qualitycheck.org/consumer/searchQCR.aspx.
-This data is provided by the The Joint Commission, an independent organization that performs quality reviews of health care organizations.
+This data is provided by The Joint Commission, an independent organization that performs quality reviews of healthcare organizations.